Net-Base FAQ

 C# for services & portals

-This FAQ is aimed at companies that understand C# not as an end in itself but as a strong component for portals, APIs, integrations and service-oriented architecture parts.
+This FAQ is aimed at companies that want to understand C# not as an end in itself, but as a robust building block for portals, APIs, integrations and service-oriented architectural components.

-For us C# is especially strong when web portals, APIs, services, integrations and a calm operational footprint are in focus.
+C# is particularly strong for us when web portals, APIs, services, integrations and a stable operational footprint are in the foreground.

 When is C# the better choice compared to Delphi?

-Primarily when a project consists mainly of REST APIs, portals, backend services, integrations or cloud-near operating models.
+Especially when a project primarily consists of REST-APIs, portals, backend services, integrations or cloud-adjacent operating models.

 Yes.
-That combination is often sensible: Delphi carries productive business logic in the client while C# cleanly complements services, portals and API layers.
+This combination is often appropriate: Delphi carries productive domain logic in the client, while C# cleanly complements services, portals and API layers.

 What are typical risks in C# projects?

-Too often teams build technically modern solutions too quickly without cutting roles, business logic, logging, deployment and real operational questions cleanly early enough.
-This is exactly where we intervene.
+Often teams modernize technically too quickly, without separating roles, domain logic, logging, deployment and real operational concerns early enough and cleanly.
+That is precisely where we focus.

 Read the topic in detail

-If you want to move from this FAQ to the more in-depth specialist page, you will find there the broader context with architecture, examples, decision criteria and related topics.
+If you want to move from this FAQ to the more in-depth technical page, you will find there the broader context with architecture, examples, decision rationales and related topics.

-View C# for services & portals in detail
+View C# for services and portals in detail

 Architecture

 Layer-3 is often explained theoretically.
-In practice, however, this structure directly determines whether new clients, services, tests and extensions can dock on quietly or fall apart expensively.
+In practice, however, this structure directly determines whether new clients, services, tests and extensions can integrate smoothly or will diverge at high cost.

-Layer-3 is not a textbook term but a very practical response to grown monoliths, contradictory extensions and costly couplings in everyday life.
+Layer-3 is not a textbook term, but a very practical response to evolved monoliths, conflicting extensions and costly coupling in day-to-day operations.

-Why is Layer-3 so important for specialist systems?
+Why is Layer-3 so important for enterprise applications?

-Because only the clean separation of UI, business logic and data access ensures that extensions, tests, services and new platforms do not immediately fail at the monolith.
+Because only the clean separation of UI, business logic and data access ensures that extensions, tests, services and new platforms do not immediately fail against the monolith.

 Is Layer-3 only sensible for large projects?

-No. Especially medium-sized systems benefit greatly because later requirements can be connected much more controllably.
+No. Especially mid-sized systems benefit strongly from it, because later requirements can be integrated in a much more controlled way.

 What is the most common mistake with Layer-3?

-That layers are only drawn formally while the actual rules remain hidden in the UI code or directly in SQL special paths.
-Then the structure exists only on slides, not in the system.
+That layers are only drawn formally while the actual rules remain hidden in UI code or directly in SQL special-case paths.
+Then the architecture exists only on slides, not in the system.

 Read the topic in detail